NUE Life Health raises $3.3M for its psychedelics-meets-tech mental wellness platform – TechCrunch

 NUE Life’s digital platform will leverage “Knowledge Graphs and AI to deliver personalized evidence-based therapies that approach patient care in a holistic manner,” said Demian Bellumio, co-founder and CTO of NUE Life Health.
 Its enterprise HIPPA-compliant health platform plans to launch in the late summer of 2021.

-Christina Getty a co-founder and investor in NUE Life Health said: “With one of five women in the United States relying on an antidepressant to get through the day, and with our losing 22 veterans a day to suicide, we felt compelled to launch a different kind of mental wellness company.”
+Christina Getty, a co-founder and investor in NUE Life Health, said: “With one of five women in the United States relying on an antidepressant to get through the day, and with our losing 22 veterans a day to suicide, we felt compelled to launch a different kind of mental wellness company.”

 NUE Life comes as players in psychedelic medicine such as MindMed and ATAI are going public.

-Bellumio added: “The mental wellness platform leverages Knowledge Graphs and AI to deliver personalized evidence-based therapies that approach patient care in a holistic manner.
-Our platform also rigorously measures outcomes and improves over time,”

-He said the platform creates a detailed “knowledge graph” of the patient.
+Bellumio said the platform creates a detailed “knowledge graph” of the patient.
 This allows it to understand everything about them in order to diagnose and treat their mental health condition, using an approach called integrated psychiatry.
-AI algorithms are then deployed to personalize recommendations, from what treatments use, what supplements to take, and what music to listen to during therapy.
+AI algorithms are then deployed to personalize recommendations, from which treatments to use, which supplements to take and which music to listen to during therapy.
 A proprietary music streaming service will be part of the offering.

-Bellumio formerly worked on graph databases while at Accenture (where he ran the Knowledge Graph Center of Excellence for 2 years) and at NEORIS.
+Bellumio formerly worked on graph databases while at Accenture (where he ran the Knowledge Graph Center of Excellence for two years) and at NEORIS.
 The approach is also employed by United Healthcare, user its “Connected Healthcare” platform.